 How do I get a Direct Account?

-RIQI has ‘standardized’ the heading of each alert so when we combine a Care Management or CurrentCare Alert along with a Facility-Identified Alert from CNE or SCH, you can understand why you are receiving the alert and can also tell which facility (hospital) generated the alert.
-Please refer to the examples in this document.
-For hospitals who will be sending their own alerts directly to you, their format may look different from RIQI’s format.
+RIQI ‘standardizes’ the heading of each alert: when we combine a Care Management or CurrentCare Alert with a Facility-Identified Alert from CNE or SCH, you can understand why you are receiving the alert and can also tell which facility (hospital) generated the alert.
+Please refer to the example screenshots above For hospitals who will be sending their own alerts directly to you, their format will look different from RIQI’s format.

 What should I do if I know my patient was in a hospital and I didn’t get an alert?